33 Essential Website Elements Every Business Website Must Include

 The first of our essential website elements is a valid domain.
 Unless you are an organization or educational institution, you really must get a .com domain.
 I know others are trendy these days.
 But a .net or .biz website URL just doesn’t have the same SEO benefits and air of professionalism.

 And you may want to look into getting a Secure Socket Layer (SSL) Certificate while you are at it.
-Already essential for e-commerce sites, an SSL certificate will become a Google requirement for page rank as well.
-Why not be ahead of the curve for a change?
+Essential for e-commerce sites, an SSL certificate is also a Google requirement.
+After all, you don’t want your visitors to get a warning about your potentially unsafe website, do you?

 2 – Paid, Professional Hosting